Cornbread Ice Cream

 Cornbread Ice Cream Add-Ins

 This ice cream will be delicious with some fruit added in, just like if you were eating a blueberry cornbread muffin or a strawberry cornbread trifle!
+I suggest swirling in some cooked fruit, like in the form of my blueberry compote or strawberry compote.

 Can I Add Honey To Cornbread Ice Cream?

-Adding honey directly to this recipe could alter the texture of the ice cream, and I haven’t tested it for you that way.
+Adding honey directly to this recipe could alter the texture of the ice cream, and it’s already really sweet.
+I suggest drizzling it with pure honey after you’ve scooped it.

 More Homemade Ice Cream Recipes